tmagri/chromatic_fpga/README.md

 For more information about the ModRetro Chromatic, please see visit [ModRetro.com](https://modretro.com/).

-## ⚠️ WARNING: Overclock Mode may be unstable in this release.
-This fork is purely experimental and should not be used in production.
-Specifically, timing issues with Everdrive carts can result in SD card corruption. **Use at your own risk.**
+## ⚠️ CAUTION: Overclock Mode

+Changing the overclock speed during a card read or write may cause system instability.
+Please avoid making changes during these operations.
+Although the system logic automatically checks for cartridge activity, you should manually ensure no changes are made during these times as an extra precaution.
+Timing issues with EverDrive carts can result in SD card corruption. **No liability is accepted for potential data loss.**

 ## Setup